shivanshs9/ergo-kotlin/README.md

 #### Terminology

-- Task => used to denote a executable function with given input and given output
+- Task => used to denote an executable function with given input and given output
   - Has TaskId to uniquely differentiate tasks
   - Can be used to refer to both regular and suspending functions
   - Function Parameters must be serializable (using @Serializable on the data class)
-  - It can either by synchronous or callback function:
-    - By default, it is a synchronous function with given return type as the job result type
+  - The task function can either be regular or suspending function, and its return type is the job result type too (which must again be serializable)
-    - If the function has a parameter of subtype of `JobCallback<T>`, then the job result type is T and the return value of function is ignored.
 - TaskId => name to map to a particular function (must be unique in project).
   - For SQS FIFO queues, it is analogous to **MessageGroupId**
   - For Pulsar, it is analogous to **Topic**
 - JobId => uniquely generated from the sender side to denote a particular running instance of a task.
   - For SQS queues, it is analogous to **MessageId**

 #### Message Schema